 Special Needs Trusts

 If you have a child with special needs, you may have been given the common advice not to have assets in your child’s name.
 When a child turns 18, he or she is then a legal “adult” and can then become eligible for various government benefits such as Supplemental Security Income (SSI) and Medicaid (and in some cases, Medicare).
 However, both of these benefits require that the child own less than $2,000, not just upon turning 18, but for a period of several years prior to reaching age 18, and indefinitely thereafter.
-This is when the Special Needs Trust is a very useful planning strategy.
+This is where the Special Needs Trust comes in as a planning strategy.

 Parents, grandparents, and family friends struggle to understand how they can then gift presently or leave assets to the child in the future without causing disqualification for government benefits.
 Solution: establish a Special Needs Trust.
 Parents can then also designate a Trustee who can manage the assets for the child, as well as control the distributions and child’s ability to access the funds.
 Trust assets can then be used to “supplement” the government benefits the child is already receiving to maximize the child’s quality of life.